FedericoPonzi/MyDFS/README.md

 # MyDFS
-A simple distribuited file system made for my exam of System Progamming.
+A simple distributed file system made for my exam of System Progamming.

 Made in C, ported from Linux to Windows.